Unity-Technologies/HDRPRayTracingScenes/README.md

 Install step:
-Download the project from Github in the release section, unzip/Clone the project.
+- Clone the projectOR Download the project from Github in the release section and unzip it.
-Launch Unity.exe
+- Launch Unity.exe
-Create a new project and select DXR High Definition RP (Preview) - Be sure you are to create project for Unity 2019.2.0a5.
+- Create a new project and select DXR High Definition RP (Preview) - Be sure you are to create project for Unity 2019.2.0a5.

 See usage here: https://github.com/Unity-Technologies/Unity-Experimental-DXR/blob/master/documentation/The%20Experimental%20DXR%20project%20manual.pdf